bechedley/note-taker/README.md

 ## Usage

-Open the webpage and add a new note.
-You can also view or edit existing notes.
+Open the webpage to view the Note Taker app.
+Existing notes will appear in the left hand column and can be clicked to view in the right hand text area.
+To clear an existing note from the right hand view and add a new note, click the plus icon in the navigation bar.
+Start typing your note title and note text and the save icon will appear.
+Click the save icon to save the content of your note, and it will appear in the left hand column of existing notes.
+Existing notes can be permanently deleted by clicking the delete icon next to the note name in the left hand column.

-Link to deployed app: (#)
+Link to deployed app: (https://bechedley-note-taker.herokuapp.com/)

 ![Screenshot of app](./public/assets/images/note-taker-screenshot.jpg)